ianlewis/kay/docs/source/manage_py.rst

  * upload_data: Upload data records to datastore.
  * vacuum_indexes: Delete unused indexes from application.

-``Help`` action takes an action name for displaying help text.
-So, for example, you'll get help texts for ``update`` action by typing as
+``Help`` action followed by a particular action name will give you help text for that action.
+So, for example, you'll get help texts for ``update`` action by typing as follows:
-follows:

 .. code-block:: bash